csc2430-master/Lab4-Starter/README.md

 You should include additional comments in your code to describe what you are doing.
 If it is hard to understand what a variable is for, add a comment after it.
 It possible, though, to put in too many comments, so be judicious and make sure you have time left to do well in your other classes when it comes to commenting.

 ## Submitting your code
 Your solution should be contained within files that were provided.
-You MUST NOT modify the main routine, **CMakeFiles.txt** or **database.h**.
+You MUST NOT modify the main routine, **CMakeFiles.txt**, **helperCode.h**, **helperCode.cpp**, or  **grid.h**.
+Do not modify the main routine or the routine _ManuallyPaceShips_.

 Make sure you test your code thoroughly.
-We will try your code with our own test files, and we will programmatically test your database ADT with our own test program.
+We will try your code with our own test files, and we will programmatically test your _Grid_ ADT with our own test program.

 Your code needs to be submitted through GitHub Classroom.
 You will need to push your last version of your program before the lab deadline.
 As a good programming practice remember to commit frequently and to push every time you have a functioning version of your code.